matplotlib/governance/governance.md

 Matplotlib has a number of domain specific packages under it's umbrella and hosted on the matplotlib github organizations.
-These projects will each have their own Lead Developer who can run the projects as they see fit.
+These projects will each have their own Project Leader who can run the projects as they see fit.

 Institutional Partners and Funding
 ==================================

-The LD and Steering Council are the primary leadership for the project.
+The PL and Steering Council are the primary leadership for the project.
 No outside institution, individual or legal entity has the ability to own, control, usurp or influence the project other than by participating in the Project as Contributors and Council Members.
 However, because institutions are